cnlohr/badderapple/README.md

 RLE: Run-length encoding, or say "nothing changes for n samples"

-Run-lengths ass symbols: Run lengths can instead of being encoded as a number,
+Run-lengths as symbols: Run lengths can instead of being encoded as a number,

 Symbol Compression: Using Huffman coding, or VPX coding to compress symbols.